-We are still learning about the virus that causes COVID-19, but it appears that the virus can spread from people to animals in some situations.
+We are still learning about the virus that causes COVID-19, but it appears that animals can get COVID-19 as the virus can spread from people to animals in some situations.
 CDC is aware of a small number of pets, including dogs and cats, reported to be infected with the virus that causes COVID-19, mostly after close contact with people infected with COVID-19.

 If you have a service or therapy animal, follow your local guidance for acceptable business and social practices.
 Consider local levels of COVID-19 transmission when evaluating the risk to yourself, your animal, and the people you might come into contact with.

 Follow CDC’s general recommendations for protecting pets from infection, when possible.
 For example, avoid unnecessary contact with people or other animals outside the household.
 Use your best judgment when taking an animal into a location where it could be exposed to COVID-19.

 - Service animals may need to be around other people and animals while working.
 When possible, both the handler and the animal should stay at least 6 feet away from others.